 5. Deployment – To be successful, an app must comply with all rules and conditions of the App Store and/or Google Play Store.
 After deployment, it’s crucial to analyze both performance data and user analytics.

 6. Maintenance and support – This includes updates to libraries, frameworks, and operating systems, as well as implementing new features and making changes to the app according to your current business needs.

 Step 5: Deploy and maintain your DApp

 Deployment is the final stage of DApp development.
 After the product is ready and you’ve run all final tests, your app is finally revealed to the world through the Google Play Store, Apple App Store, or other app markets.
 Now you’ll be able to gather data in your DApp and see how people respond to it.

-Support is crucial for any application, and DApps are no exception.
+Maintenance is one of the most important blockchain app development services.
 To maintain its functionality and security, you’ll need to update the app to support new versions of operating systems and libraries.